military-mythology-and-legends

 Human Sacrifice Among Saxon War Bands

-While Viking-age human sacrifice is well documented, Saxon evidence is more fragmentary but nonetheless present.
+While Viking-age human sacrifice is well documented, Saxon evidence is more fragmentary but present.
 The Lindow Man bog body in England and the Thorsberg bog finds show wounded, sometimes executed men who may have been offered to the gods before battle.
-As late as the 8th century, Saint Boniface complained of the Saxons sacrificing "captives to their gods."
+As late as the 8th century, Saint Boniface complained of Saxons sacrificing "captives to their gods."
 Such sacrifices were reserved for moments of extreme danger—a battle against overwhelming odds or a plea to reverse a losing war.
 The victim might be a captured enemy king, a voluntary warrior seeking a glorious death, or a slave.
 The ritual could involve drowning, hanging, or stabbing with spears.
 The intention was to give the gods powerful blood that would tip the scales of fate.

 Death and the Afterlife: The Warrior's Ultimate Goal